DIAGNijmegen/website-content/content/pages/projects/predict-immunotherapy-response.md

 AI has the potential to extract and discover features in histopathology images that correlate with treatment response.
 Therefore, AI models will be developed to predict immunotherapy treatment response of Non-Small Cell Lung Cancer (NSCLC) patients.

-**Research question:**
-Is it possible to predict immunotherapy treatment response in NSCLC patients via histopathology image analysis?

 ## Tasks

 AI will be leveraged to build machines for automatic assessment of biomarkers based on the analysis of digitalized histopathology images.
-Computational Pathology models will be developed for the characterization of the immune reaction of the organism in the presence of lung cancer, by extracting biomarkers based on assessment of cytotoxic T-cells (CD8), immune checkpoints (PD-L1), Tumor Infiltrating Lymphocytes (TILs), tertiary lymphoid structures (TLS), among others, guided by the characterization of tissue morphology and composition of histopathology whole-slide images using deep learning methods.
+Computational Pathology models will be developed for the characterization of the immune reaction of the organism in the presence of lung cancer, by extracting biomarkers based on PD-L1 positive cells.
 The goal is to develop a framework based on the synergy of digital pathology and AI for accurate classification of the tumor immune microenvironment of NSCLC to allow personalization of immunotherapy.

-We will address one or more of the following tasks:

-* Detection of PD-L1 positive cells with deep learning models for object detection and segmentation
+We will address detection of PD-L1 positive cells with deep learning models.

 We will develop a demonstrator that allows to run the built AI model/pipeline on new whole-slide images.